Welcome to the new Worcester.edu!

 Concentrations in Urban Studies

-Explore the different concentration opportunities Worcester State has to offer Urban Studies majors!
+Explore the different concentration opportunities Worcester State has to offer urban studies majors.

 • Learn how activities, programs, and policies designed to sustain and enhance the livability of an urban environment are initiated, developed, and implemented.
 Courses explore social power and its relation to decision making in urban communities, political behavior and perceptions in cities and towns, urban housing dilemmas, urban ecosystems and land use, and public policy related to environmental issues.
 The concentration also examines policy issues in areas such as immigration, population, gender equality, and organized religion in contemporary politics.